uber-go/guide/style.md

 These obscure documentation and leak a detail about your implementation that may need to change.

-Assuming you have implemented a variety of `List` type using a shared `AbstractList`.
+Assuming you have implemented a variety of `List` types using a shared `AbstractList`, avoid embedding the AbstractList in your concrete list implementations.
+Instead, hand-write only the methods your lists will delegate to the abstract list.

 ```go
 package abstractlist